So, what’s the difference?

 A limited company is a separate legal entity, with separate finances from your own personal finances.
 That means your personal possessions are not at risk if any debts are incurred by the company.
 As a director, you will have the responsibility of all financial and legal obligations of the company.

-As a limited company there are more reporting requirements, for example you’ll be required to file your accounts at Companies House each year.
-Perhaps most importantly, because your company is a separate legal entity, you can’t just move the money your client pays you straight into your own personal bank account.
+As a limited company there are also more reporting requirements.
+For example, you’ll be required to file your accounts at Companies House each year.
+Perhaps most importantly, because your company is a separate legal entity, you can’t just move the money your clients pay you straight into your own personal bank account.

 Now we’ve covered the core differences between the two, let’s take a look at the pros and cons of each.